arunbasilpaul/sta_analysis_alarm_clock/README.md

 - Clock domain crossing failures

 ## How?
 The STA that was performed has been explained with the commands used.
-The commands can also be found in the file titled 'procedure_followed':
+The commands can also be found in the file titled 'commands':

 # Procedure
 ## 1. Sanity-check constraints